I have been a professional speaker for 12 years and have spoken to audiences in countries that do not speak English as their first language.

 Do not assume that just because you have a translator, he/she will understand everything you say.
 You need to give some time to a translator to get used to your accent and the ideas of your talk.

 Share the broad picture and the exact stories you will use.
-Check if there are any specific words or punch lines that you use which might not be easily understood by your audience.
+Check if there are any specific words or punch lines that you use that might not be easily understood by your audience.

 2. Simultaneous or Consecutive Interpretation